Late fees are standard business practice, but the amount you can legally charge depends heavily on where your client is located.

 Clients should immediately be able to see:

-The goal is to make the invoice easy to understand and easy to resolve.
+Transparency matters here because the goal is to make the invoice easy to understand and easy to resolve.

 One of the fastest ways to undermine a late fee policy is applying it inconsistently.

-Occasional exceptions for long-term clients with strong payment histories are completely reasonable.
 What matters is documenting those exceptions intentionally instead of handling every overdue invoice differently based on whoever happens to be managing collections that week.

 Operational consistency is what ultimately changes payment behavior over time.